 Richard is married to Jana, who is a High School theater teacher, and they have two sons, Brenden and Aidan.
 The Becks attend the Highland Church of Christ in Abilene, TX, where Richard serves as an elder and adult faith Bible class teacher.
 Richard also serves and leads at Freedom Fellowship, a mission church plant of Highland that reaches out to the poor and homeless of the city.

-Lastly, every Monday evening Richard leads a Bible class for fifty inmates at the maximum security French Robertson unit, and has written and spoken extensively about his experiences working in a prison.
+Lastly, Richard serves as a prison chaplain at the maximum-security French Robertson unit and has written and spoken extensively about his experiences working among the incarcerated.